zain-b/Gigg/README.md

 }
 ```

 - Data is always stored locally and all GET requests use local data via the **data service**.
-The data service relies on being sent data from the **socket service** and interfaces with a local NoSQL database store **IndexedDB** that ships with all major browsers.
+The data service relies on being sent data from the **socket service** and interfaces with a local asynchronous NoSQL database store **IndexedDB** that ships with all major browsers.
 The service uses [Dexie](https://dexie.org/docs/Typescript) which is a TypeScript wrapper for IndexedDB.

   The cool thing about it is that it allows for **directly storing typescript classes** without any extra code and figures out primary-keys and relations itself.
 Since the socket service sends us data that is already deserialised into our expected typescript model classes.
 It is simply a matter of adding them to the database as class objects.